I gave them a few moments, and that was a mistake.

 Julie started running for the stairway as one of the Blues tried to attack me.
-His struck at me, his hands a blur of blows that would have killed me if I’d been solid.
+He struck at me, his hands a blur of blows that would have killed me if I’d been solid.

 A year ago, I might have freaked out.
-After a nearly a year of working with Lee, I stayed calm and stayed intangible.
+After a nearly a year of working with Lee, I stayed calm, and stayed intangible.

 Well, mostly calm.
 I held on by taking deep breaths, but not obvious breaths, okay?